fastrgv/RufasSlider/README.md

 ----------------------------------------------------------------
 Mac users may open a terminal, navigate to the install directory, and type "macslid.sh" on the command line.
 Alternatively, Mac users may initiate the game in the usual way by navigating to the installation directory in Finder and clicking the "rufaslider.app" icon named "rufaslider".

 In many puzzles, a mouse drag can initiate a block move.
 However, the preferred method to move a block is to select it using a mouse click, then use the arrow keys  (up),(dn),(lf),(rt).
 The block selection is not necessary when only one block can move in the indicated direction.
+EG FourSuits, eight & fifteen never require block selection since there is only 1 empty space.

 At any time, hit the letter (r) to reset/restart, or (esc) to quit.